vuongducphuong/documentation/content/applications/websites/website/configuration/cookies_bar.rst

 Configuration
 =============

-To enable the cookies bar on your Odoo website, go to :menuselection:`Website --> Configuration` and enable :guilabel:`Cookies Bar` in the :guilabel:`Privacy` section.
+To enable the cookies bar on your Leansoft website, go to :menuselection:`Website --> Configuration` and enable :guilabel:`Cookies Bar` in the :guilabel:`Privacy` section.

 You can :ref:`customize the appearance of your cookies bar <cookies-bar/customization>` and :ref:`edit the content of